Skip to main content

 Annex · Privacy Policy

 We try to write this in language a person would actually read.
-The short version: we collect the information we need to do the work, we don’t sell it, and you can ask us to change or delete what we hold about you at any time.
+The short version: we collect the information we need to do the work, we don’t sell it for money, and you can ask us to change or delete what we hold — or opt out of ad tracking — at any time.
+The Cookie Policy covers the tracking side in detail.

 01